 The Benga Bus pulled up and looked ok, until Karen noticed a flattish tyre.
+John waved her concerns away as paranoia.
 The driving expert John assured her it was the one of those modern buses with self inflating tyres.
 We boarded the bus along with our Indian companions.
 Onboard there was a double bed and room for our small day packs.
 Sleeping bags out, pashmina over the pillow and the travel light on (Thanks Colette!) and we were settled in.

 “These bags go in this bus!
 No. I am not getting on bus until these bags are on this bus” No not that bus, this bus”